Paulo Brando

 Laura is a Colombian biologist interested in analyzing human impacts on ecosystems through LULC from ecological and conservation perspectives.
 Mainly, she is interested in understanding climatic and socioeconomic phenomena’ role in shaping the dynamics of forest fires and their impacts on the Amazon Forest.

-Skye Hellenkamp (MSc student)
+Skye Hellenkamp (PhD student)

 Skye is a second year Master of Environmental Science student at the Yale School of the Environment.
 She received my undergraduate degree in Geography from the University of South Alabama where she began researching tropical ecosystems and forest dynamics using remote sensing.
 Skye is interested in using these technologies to observe the relationships between forest fragmentation and carbon and water cycling within the Amazon, in order to identify regions where conservation policies and practices should be most focused.